Best Core Exercises For Men To Get Rock Solid Abs

 3. Allow the bar to roll forward as far as possible with just your knees and toes touching the floor while you maintain your grip on the bar.

-4. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel with the floor and hovering just a couple of inches above it.
+4. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel to the floor and hovering just a couple of inches above it.

-5. Then reverse the motion to pull the bar back toward your knees until your body is upright again.
-Repeat for as many reps as possible.
+5. Then, turn the bar back toward your knees until your body is upright again.

 Tips